Can you believe you still have to put cucumbers onto your eyes to make your puffiness disappear?

 Well, there’s something.
 A peptide called acetyl tetrapeptide-5.
 Nickname: Eyeseryl.
 It’s the latest scientific discovery in the fight against puffy eyes and undereye bags.
 Does it really work?

-According to Lipotec, the company that makes Acetyl tetrapeptide-5, this peptide “can fight puffy eyebags by working on several mechanisms, like improving the vascular system and strengthening the skin under the eyes preventing fluid accumulation.”
+Lipotec, the company that makes Acetyl tetrapeptide-5, swears it “can fight puffy eyebags by working on several mechanisms, like improving the vascular system and strengthening the skin under the eyes preventing fluid accumulation.”

-Acetyl tetrapeptide-5 also fights another cause of puffy eyes: water accumulation.
-This can be due to several factors, but the main ones are poor lymphatic circulation and high capillary permeability.
-This peptide can decrease the permeability of blood vessels in the eye area.
-This in turn, reduces the amount of fluid that accumulates there.
-The results?
-Reduced undereye puffines.
+Acetyl tetrapeptide-5 fights another cause of puffy eyes: water accumulation.
+Plenty of things can cause this but the main culprits are poor lymphatic circulation and high capillary permeability.
+Eyeseryl decreases the permeability of blood vessels in the eye area.
+Now fluids can’t accumulate there anymore.
+Bye bye puffiness!